Piazza Bra Verona Italy

 Verona Italy destination guide: Is Verona worth visiting?

-Verona is absolutely worth visiting!
+We highly recommend visiting Verona!
 This scenic and romantic city has strong ties to its literary past and it is a thrill to experience the city that was made famous in the Shakespearean play Romeo and Juliet.
 Verona is filled with bustling squares and ancient Roman landmarks such as the Verona Arena which is one of the most famous landmarks in Verona.
 It is a vibrant city with an amazing food scene and a great atmosphere.
 We highly recommend adding Verona to your Italy bucket list.

 Verona destination guide: How long to spend in Verona Italy